-While not offered in the traditional sense through an employer, there are many types of insurance policies available for self-employed individuals.
+While not offered in the traditional sense through an employer, self-employed individuals have several types of insurance policies available to them.
 People who are self-employed often benefit the most from having insurance policies.

 One type of insurance that is available and should be considered is disability insurance.
-If a self-employed individual becomes unable to work due to sickness or injury, disability insurance can help provide some income and security for the business owner.
+If a self-employed individual has to work because of injury, or sickness, disability insurance helps to provide some income and security for the business owner.

-Disability insurance is an extremely important insurance purchase, especially for anyone that is self-employed, but the vast majority of people ignore it.
-This could be one of the biggest mistakes that you make.
+Disability insurance is an extremely important insurance purchase, especially for anyone that is self-employed, but the vast majority of people ignore it, avoid this mistake at all costs.
 If you were suddenly unable to work because of a disability, what would happen to your business?
 Would you still be able to pay your own bills?
 What about the bills for your business?

 You’ve worked hard to start your own business.
 Don’t let a disability destroy all of your hard work and all the hours you’ve put into your business